Route orders to the right bridge.

 Not every order goes to the same place.
 Some ship from your East Coast warehouse, some from the West.
 High-value orders need white-glove fulfillment.
 International orders route to a different 3PL.
-Dispatchers evaluate conditions on every order and automatically route it to the correct destination bridge — no manual sorting, no mistakes.
+Dispatchers evaluate conditions on every order and route it to the correct destination automatically.

 Every dispatcher has a source bridge, conditions to evaluate, and a destination bridge.
-When an order arrives, dispatchers run in priority order and route it to the first matching destination.
+Dispatchers run in priority order and route to the first match.

 Order arrives